Giant Vortex Clusters in a Two-Dimensional Quantum Fluid: Materials and Methods

-\textbf{Obstacle sweeps.} The paddle and grid obstacles are formed using the DMD.
+\textbf{Obstacle stirring protocols.} The paddle and grid obstacles are formed using the DMD.
 To dynamically alter the potential we upload multiple frames to the DMD, with the initial frame being the empty elliptical trap.
-Elliptical-shaped paddles, with a major and minor axis of $85~\mu$m and $2~\mu$m respectively, are then swept through the BEC at constant velocity.
-The paddle sweeps are defined by a set of 250 frames and the barriers start just outside the ellipse edge, with the paddles intersecting the edges of the elliptical trap at their midpoints.
-A $150~\mu \textrm{m}/s$ sweep ($\sim0.1 c $, where the speed of sound $c \sim 1290~\mu \textrm{m}/s$) is utilised for the $120~\mu\textrm{m} \times 85~\mu\textrm{m}$ trap, which results in a sweep time of $580$~ms. Sequential paddle positions are separated by $\sim350$~nm resulting in smooth translation.
+Elliptically-shaped paddles, with a major and minor axis of $85~\mu$m and $2~\mu$m respectively, are then swept through the BEC at constant velocity.
+The paddle stirs are defined by a set of 250 frames and the barriers start slightly outside the trap edge, with the paddles intersecting the edges of the elliptical trap at their midpoints.
+A $150~\mu \textrm{m}~\textrm{s}^{-1}$ sweep ($\sim0.1 c $, where the speed of sound $c \sim 1290~\mu \textrm{m}~\textrm{s}^{-1}$) is utilized for the $\{2a,2b\} = \{120,85\}~\mu\textrm{m}$ trap, which results in a sweep time of $580$~ms. Sequential paddle positions are separated by $\sim350$~nm, resulting in sufficiently smooth translation.
 After crossing the halfway point, the paddles are linearly ramped to zero intensity by reducing the major and minor axes widths to zero DMD pixels.
-For the larger elliptical traps, the paddle sizes are proportionately scaled.
-A $150~\mu$m/s paddle sweep is maintained for the $140~\mu\textrm{m}\times100~\mu\textrm{m}$ trap, but a $136~\mu\textrm{m}/s$ velocity is used to produce a similar number of vortices for the $160~\mu\textrm{m} \times 115~\mu\textrm{m}$ trap.
-For the grid case, an array of seven $4.5~\mu\textrm{m}\times4.5~\mu\textrm{m}$ barriers were swept at $390~\mu\textrm{m}/$s, due to the increased critical velocity for vortex shedding, and then were similarly ramped to zero after crossing the halfway point.
+For the grid case, an array of seven $4.5~\mu\textrm{m}$ diameter barriers were swept at the increased velocity of $390~\mu\textrm{m}~\textrm{s}^{-1}$, due to a higher critical velocity for vortex shedding.
+The barriers heights were then linearly ramped to zero after crossing the halfway point.\\